 It demands thoughtful designing considering the space of the workplace and the number of employees to share that place.
 Amazon’s rainforest offices and Microsoft’s tree houses are conceptualized on this.
 It is not just a haphazard way of incorporating natural elements in the office.
 It should resonate with the workers and the space.

 Bringing nature into the workplace can help in reducing stress, improve focus and foster creativity.
 Imagine yourself immersed in a work for a long time.
 If by chance, your glance falls on the sundrenched green outdoors or a picturesque image of a landscape, a feel-good factor automatically sets in.

 In the US, organizations have to cough up about $190 million in healthcare cost every year for workplace-related stress.
+Several studies have also revealed that incorporating biophilic features in the workplace can improve productivity and reduce absenteeism, two main factors impacting the bottom line of the business where human resource constitute a significant amount of operating cost.
 This is the main reason why introducing biophilic architecture in workplace can have a significant bearing on employee wellness.

 Nature can be nurtured indoors in many forms like building trees indoors, running flowering creepers and ivy plants down the walls, small planter boxes kept all over the office space, placing workstations beside windows overlooking a sprawling garden and most importantly providing enough allowance for daylight.

 An even more intriguing aspect of biophilic architecturre is that simulation of natural landscapes in absence of nature in its original form has similar benefits in employee wellbeing.
 The simulation can be through painted landscapes or LED screens flashing sounds and beauty of nature.